SHIFTECH-AFRICA/net-bill-360-php-sdk/README.md

 ## 🧩 Usage

-Use the SDK to manage NAS devices, IP pools, bandwidth plans, customers, and subscriptions.
+Use the SDK to easily manage and automate your network infrastructure — including NAS devices, IP pools, bandwidth plans, customer accounts, active subscriptions, and WireGuard VPN interfaces and peers — all through a consistent, developer-friendly API.

 ```php
 <?php